3. Functions

 3.2.
 Concatenate

-- takes the form of=concatenate(text1,text2,text3)
+concatenate- takes the form of=concatenate(text1,text2,text3)

 &

-The figure below shows the joining of male first names, column B
+The figure below shows the joining of male first names, column B, with a space and surnames, column

-(method 2) both produce the same result in
+F. Observe that column G (method 1) and column H (method 2) both produce the same result in

-column I
+column I.

 3.3.
 Left, Mid, Right

-at the left most character and returns the specified number of characters to the right. right
+at the left most character and returns the specified number of characters to the right. right does

-starts at the right most character and returns the specified number of characters
+the opposite. right starts at the right most character and returns the specified number of characters

-is slightly different. it takes on three parameters: text, start_num, and num_chars.
+to the left. mid is slightly different. it takes on three parameters: text, start_num, and num_chars.

 After specifying the text to be extracted, a starting character position in the text or cell is chosen,